didier-durand/qstensils/doc/q_chat.md

 assume that you continue this conversation and restore the context of this precedent conversation to continue the chat based on the conversation context.

-This script is based on the chat_sync() API provided by the Amazon Q service.

-The userid should be one of the user created in the Q application as per documentation
+This script is based on the [boto3("qbusiness").chat_sync() API](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/qbusiness/client/chat_sync.html) provided by the Amazon Q service.
+The userid should be one of the user created in the Q application as per documentation.

 ### Usage
 Use with a simple text prompt